-The following are some of the more common reasons for denied workers comp claim.
+The following are some of the more common reasons for a denied workers’ compensation claim.

 Absence of Witnesses